thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 TODO and planned features:
 ======
-* add a stat : completion status : a ratio of sum of median scores over number of entry
 * implement ability to add only a link as content
 * add a check when importing : does the entry has the same metadata as any existing entry?
 If yes, notify the user
 * create a new release